forcedotcom/cli/releasenotes/README.md

     (plugin-users PR [#864](https://github.com/salesforcecli/plugin-user/pull/864))

-* FIX: We updated our Github Actions to be more friendly to external developers.
+* FIX: We updated our GitHub Actions to be more friendly to external developers.
 In particular, we modified our [external plugin template](https://github.com/salesforcecli/plugin-template-sf-external) so that `dev generate plugin` generates updated sample GitHub Actions workflow files.
 We also added Personal Access Token instructions to the [README](https://github.com/salesforcecli/github-workflows) in our GitHub Actions repo.

 * FIX: Salesforce DX projects now support the EnablementMeasureDefinition [metadata type](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json).